Graduate Program in Physiology & Integrative Biology

 • Professor

-• Program(s): Cellular and Molecular Pharmacology Graduate Program, Physiology and Integrative Biology Graduate Program
+• Graduate Program(s): Cellular and Molecular Pharmacology | Physiology and Integrative Biology

-• Major Research Interest(s): Physiology
+• Major Research Interest(s): Aging, Cytoskeleton, Neurological disease, Neuroscience, Signaling

-• Phone: 1.7322354032
+• Phone: 1.9084429458

 • Robert Wood Johnson Medical School

-• RWJMS Research Building, Room 156
+• RWJMS Research Building and School of Public Health, Room 156

-• 683 Hoes Lane
+• 683 Hoes Lane West

 • Key Words: Physiology, structure and function of potassium channels, role of potassium channels in causing disease